Abuoelezz/Bankist-App/readme.md

 # Bankist - Online Banking Application

-Bankist is an online banking application that provides users with the ability to manage their finances conveniently from anywhere.
+Bankist is an online banking application that allows users to manage their finances conveniently from anywhere.
 This project includes HTML, CSS, and JavaScript files that together create the user interface and functionality of the banking application.

 This app was developed during [Jonas Schmedtmann's JavaScript Course](https://www.udemy.com/share/101Wfe3@WNfGGz11Oi9aTz8k04tFZTOeWvzLQXZsSOnuHZXk7n3xF_sBJQTf5GT05dyygfpFow==/).